 - Your teeth and jaws may be tender the first few days of wearing the elastics.
 This is normal and should begin to disappear within a week.
 This will not get better if you are not consistent with wearing them.
 Rinsing with warm salt water will help take away the tenderness.

 - It may seem hard for you to put on the elastics at first, however, it will become easier with practice!

 - Elastic wear must be constant to be effective!
-24 hours a day, 7 days a week, unless Dr. Howard and her staff indicate otherwise.
+24 hours a day, 7 days a week, unless Dr. Murphy and staff indicate otherwise.
 You may remove the elastics only when eating meals or brushing your teeth.
 Leave them in during snacking.
 Be sure to replace the elastics with new ones immediately following mealtime and brushing.
 Part-time wear does NOT move teeth, but it does cause them to constantly be sore.